crystal-data/num.cr/doc/user/whatisnumcr.rst

 These operations include mathematical, logical, sorting, selecting, basic linear algebra, basic statistical operations, and more.

-At the core of the Bottle shard is the `Tensor` class.
+At the core of the Num.cr shard is the `Tensor` class.
 This allows for N-Dimensional representation of data.
 There are key differences between the `Tensor`, and a basic `Crystal` array.